Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$: Fitting procedure

 In Table \ref{tab:expnums}, we summarize the current status of the SM theory and the experimental results, including $\Delta_{CKM}$.
-First we compute the $\chi^2$ including the relevant observables from Table~\ref{tab:expnums}.
-The $\chi^2$ thus becomes a function of WCs which affects the observables that we are interested in.
-The fit can be carried out by including all the relevant WCs or by taking only a subset.
-The $\chi^2$ function is then minimized to get the best-fit values of the WCs and the 1$\sigma$ ranges of the WCs are calculated by marginalizing over the other parameters.
-This is done in the following way: For the parameter $c_i$ of our interest, we choose a random value and then define a partial $\chi^2$ as follows.
+First we compute the $\chi^2$ including the relevant observables from Table~\ref{tab:expnums}, thereby making it a function of the WCs which we are interested in including in our fit.
+The $\chi^2$ function is then minimized to get the best-fit values of the WCs.
+The 1$\sigma$ ranges of the WCs are calculated by marginalizing over the other parameters.
+This is done in the following way: for the 1$\sigma$ range of a parameter $c_i$ of our interest, we define a partial $\chi^2$ as follows.

-where $x_0$ is the one value of random variable $c_i$ and $c_j$ are the other parameters present in the $\chi^2$.
+where $x_0$ is a random value for the variable $c_i$. $c_j$s are the other parameters present in the $\chi^2$ over which the marginalization is performed.
 We then define the following test-statistic which is a difference between the minima of the partial $\chi^2$ and the minima of the total $\chi^2$

-For various random values of $c_i$, we get some result for this new test-statistics, which can be used to obtain an interploating function.
-The marginalized result is then obtained by demanding the value of the interpolating function to be smaller than the significant region of $\chi^2$ distribution for a single variable.
+For each random value of $c_i$, we get some value for this new test-statistic, which can be used to obtain an interpolating function for $c_i$.
+The marginalized result for the $1\sigma$ spread of $c_i$ is then obtained by demanding the value of the obtained interpolating function to be smaller than the $1\sigma$ value of the $\chi^2$ function for a single variable.

-The correlation between two WCs affecting the fit can also be calculated in a similar way by treating the two WCs at hand as random variables and then marginalizing over the others.
+The correlation between two WCs of our interest affecting the fit can also be calculated in a similar way by constructing a partial $\chi^2$ for the two WCs and then obtaining their interpolating function through the test-statistic.